lphansen/TenuousBeliefs/README.md

 jupyter notebook
 ```

-Then open the notebook named "PaperResultIllustrationipynb" and follow the instructions in the notebook.
+Then open the notebook named "__PaperResultIllustrationipynb__" and follow the instructions in the notebook.
 The notebook generates the some interactive plots for assisting users better understanding the paper.

-Interactive Notebook using Binder:
+We recommend users to use Binder to interact with our notebook without downloading it, click the link below to play with our notebook:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lphansen/tenuousbeliefs/master)

-Interactive Notebook using Google Colab:
+We also have interactive Notebook using Google Colab:
 <a href="https://colab.research.google.com/github/lphansen/TenuousBeliefs/blob/master/PaperResultIllustration.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>